Securing and advancing district scale gold projects driving

 Peru’s modern day gold rush

 Palamina Corp.
-(PA: TSX-V) has secured 5 district scale gold projects in south-eastern Peru in the Puno Orogenic Gold Belt.
+(PA: TSX-V) has secured 5 gold projects in south-eastern Peru in the Puno Orogenic Gold Belt (POGB).
 Palamina’s Peruvian based exploration team have a cumulative 35 years’ experience in the POGB and are supported by a board of directors and advisors who are proven mine finders, deal makers and financiers.

 The modern day gold rush underway in south-eastern Peru expands every year.
-In 2017, at 155 metric tonnes per annum, Peru was #6 in the world for reported gold production.
-Alluvial gold mining operations in the jungles of Madre de Dios and in the high Andes at San Antonio de Poto (an alluvial mining operation below La Rinconada which occurs above 5,000 m elevation), extend over 700 square kilometres and host >70,000 informal miners where reported illegal mining figures represent >28% of Peru’s annual gold production.
+In 2017, Peru was #6 in the world for reported gold production.
+In excess of 70,000 informal workers are currently mining in areas covering > 700 square kilometres in the Amazon jungle at Madre de Dios (‘Mother of God’) and below a glacier in the high Andes at La Bella Durmiente (‘Sleeping Beauty’).
 The POGB is one of the worlds least formally explored orogenic gold belts.
-Palamina’s five district scale gold projects have previously been partially ground-truthed by artisanal, small-scale and informal miners who are generally limited to mining gold from the top 50–100 metres below surface.
-Mineralized orogenic systems extend downwards to over 1,000 metre depth.
+Palamina’s five district scale gold projects, located within the POGB, have been partially ground-truthed by historic as well as current artisanal, small-scale and informal miners who are generally limited by operating conditions to mining gold from the top 50–100 metres below surface.
+Mineralized orogenic gold systems in the POGB extend vertically downwards to over 1,000 metres depth.
+Palamina is carrying out shadow of head frame exploration without the headframe.
 Palamina intends to drive shareholder value through discovery.